 One of the most moving and beautiful narratives in Scripture is the raising of Lazarus from the dead.
 We all empathise with the sisters who became distressed when their precious brother fell ill.
 Their anguish increased as his health rapidly deteriorated.
 They had seen Jesus heal the many sick people, and even raise some from the dead, and so they hurriedly sent an urgent request for Him to come and heal the one He loved so dearly.

-It was not a lack of love that caused His delay, nor was it fear of the Jews, who were motivated to kill the Lord Jesus if He every showed His face in Jerusalem again.
-He explained to his confused followers, "this sickness is not to end in death, but for the glory of God, so the Son of God may be glorified by it".
+It was not a lack of love that caused His delay, nor was it fear of the Jews who were motivated to kill the Lord Jesus if He ever showed His face in Jerusalem again.
+He explained to his confused followers, "this sickness is not to end in death, but for the glory of God so the Son of God may be glorified by it."

 "This sickness is not to end in death," He explained to His followers when they received the news.
-And yet when they finally returned to Bethany, his sickness had ended in death and the body of Lazarus was cold, and in the tomb - and we read that "Jesus wept".
+And yet when they finally returned to Bethany, his sickness had ended in death and the body of Lazarus was cold, and in the tomb - and we read, "Jesus wept."

 The tears of the Lord Jesus were tears of compassion for the wretchedness of these poor, mourning souls, whom He loved so dearly, yet who were under the condemnation of sin - for the wages of sin is death and death is sin's ultimate victory over every fallen man.

 Heavenly Father, thank You for the beautiful story of Lazarus and the many lessons we learn from this amazing passage of Scripture.
-Thank You that sickness; sin; death and hell which is the inevitable result of all who fall short of Your glory, has been conquered forever, through the death, burial and resurrection of the Lord Jesus Christ on our behalf.
-Thank You that just as Mary and Martha's period of misery was turned into a laughter and joy, so our night of weeping has also been turned into a morning of joy with peals of singing - through faith in Christ our Redeemer.
+Thank You that sickness, sin, death, and hell, which is the inevitable result of all who fall short of Your glory, has been conquered forever through the death, burial, and Resurrection of the Lord Jesus Christ on our behalf.
+Thank You that just as Mary and Martha's period of misery was turned into laughter and joy, so our night of weeping has also been turned into a morning of joy with peals of singing - through faith in Christ our Redeemer.
 Thank You that because He lives we too shall live.
-May we sing forth Your praise and glory in the eternal ages to come, in Jesus' name we pray, AMEN.
+May we sing forth Your praise and glory in the eternal ages to come.
+In Jesus' name, AMEN.